Housing, Homelessness & Human Services

 Through the Comprehensive Plan, the community has expressed that it values encouraging the provision of a variety of housing choices for people of a variety of ages and incomes.
 The City has adopted policies in the Housing Element of its Comprehensive Plan that speak directly to those values, and has set in motion a number of initiatives consistent with them.

-As part of King County’s All Home Initiative, the City is focused on making homelessness rare, brief and one-time.
-The reality is that it’s a very complex challenge - both for those who become homeless as well as for communities in which they reside.
+Working together with the King County Regional Homelessness Authority, the City is focused on significantly reducing homeless in Redmond and all across the Eastside.
+It is a very complex challenge - both for those who become homeless as well as for communities in which they reside.

 By coming together as a community we can make real progress in meeting this challenge.
 It will take the engagement and collective action of everyone in the community doing everything they can to address this crisis.